infogulch/xtemplate/README.md

 `caddy-xtemplates` is a [Caddy](https://caddyserver.com) module that extends Go's [`html/template` library](https://pkg.go.dev/html/template) to be capable enough to host an entire server-side application in it.
-Designed with the [htmx.org](https://htmx.org/) js library in mind, to make server side apps feel as interactive as a SPA.
+Designed with the [htmx.org](https://htmx.org/) js library in mind, which makes server side rendered sites feel as interactive as a Single Page Apps.

+> ⚠️ This project is in active development, expect regular breaking changes. ⚠️

 ## Features